 In business, when “striking a balance,” you learn to accept components of both strategies in order to satisfy some of the demands of both sides of an argument, as opposed to all of the demands of just one side.
 During the Covid-19 crisis, this is the tight-rope that all CFO’s must walk as they endeavour to strike the right balance between reducing operating costs and exploring revenue generating opportunities, in order to boost the company’s overall productivity.
 The ultimate objective for the CFO here, is how do we cut all unnecessary Indirect Costs (and in the cases of less profitable departments, their Direct Costs as well), while intuitively allocating Direct Costs to products and services with high strategic and revenue value?
 Our research has demonstrated that during previous economic crises, companies with high-performing CFO’s reduced their operating costs by a significantly higher percentage and at a much quicker rate, compared with their under-performing peers.
 However, at the same time, they also identified revenue generating opportunities to achieve near-term performance improvements.
 This included reallocating resources to departments with strong revenue and profit streams, investing in omnichannel sales and delivery platforms, or developing new products and services that target clients experiencing financial challenges therefore facilitating long-term loyalty and retention.
 During this Covid-19 crisis, CFO’s must strike the right balance where they take decisive action to reduce operating costs, yet demonstrate flexibility to balance these reductions against the need to scale the business back-up as the economy recovers.

+10.)
+With your local or international private and government-sector customers requiring electronic delivery of invoices in a legally compliant format; we will deliver the invoice document and data formats via the transmission channels required by local law, at the touch of a button.
 Stay tuned and follow us for more information, as we present the “Top 10 Ways CFO’s Can Navigate Their Companies Through the Covid-19 Crisis!”